EttusResearch/refarch-multich/README.md

 # Development Branch!

-You are currently in the development branch of the Open Architecture for Radar and EW Research.
+You are currently in the development branch of the Multichannel RF Reference Architecture.
 Please checkout either a tagged release or a stable branch.
 This Development branch has the latest features that the team is working on.
 There will likely be bugs and some features may not be completely implemented.
 Developing applications based off this branch is not recommended.
 Use this branch to watch and give feedback on what we are currently working on!
-# Open Architecture for Radar and EW Research
+# Multichannel RF Reference Architecture

-Welcome to the Open Architecture for Radar and EW Research software distribution. refarch-multich is the free and open-source reference architecture code for building a multi-channel USRP-based Radar and EW Research system, designed by NI.
+Welcome to the Multichannel RF Reference Architecture software distribution. refarch-multich is the free and open-source reference architecture code for building a Multichannel RF Reference Architecture system, designed by NI.

 refarch-multich supports Ubuntu 20.04 with the USRP N320 and USRP N321 Ettus hardware.

 ## Documentation

-For getting started assistance, visit the User Manual located at the [Open Architecture For Radar and EW Research](https://kb.ettus.com/Open_Architecture_For_Radar_and_EW_Research).
+For getting started assistance, visit the User Manual located at the [Multichannel RF Reference Architecture](https://kb.ettus.com/Multichannel_RF_Reference_Architecture).
 For technical documentation related to USRP™ hardware or UHD system design, visit the [UHD and USRP Manual](https://files.ettus.com/manual/).

 ## OS Support